thiagoschnell/webappapi/README.md

 This sample WebApp app uses App Message integration for send and receive messages through broadcasts.

 Through the integrated AppMessage allow request Api by activity A and Return the Response to activity B or A.<br><br>
-**NEWS: New integration Messenger Service are writen from zero and that will replacing the old AppMessage integration.** <br>
+**NEWS: New integration Messenger Service are written from zero and that will replacing the old AppMessage integration.** <br>
-**next examples will be writen using LiveData Lifecycle listener to communicate between activities.**<br>
+**next examples will be written using LiveData Lifecycle listener to communicate between activities.**<br>

 _**minimum SDK version**: Android 5.0 (API 21) (recommended), but you also can run on Android 4.4 (API 19) and higher._